COVID-19: Comorbidities

 Biological factors (immune response) and the general behaviour (habits) can strongly determine the consequences of COVID‑19.
 Most of those who die of COVID‑19 have pre-existing (underlying) conditions, including hypertension, diabetes mellitus, and cardiovascular disease.
 According to March data from the United States, 89% of those hospitalised had preexisting conditions.
 The Italian Istituto Superiore di Sanità reported that out of 8.8% of deaths where medical charts were available, 96.1% of people had at least one comorbidity with the average person having 3.4 diseases.
 According to this report the most common comorbidities are hypertension (66% of deaths), type 2 diabetes (29.8% of deaths), ischaemic heart disease (27.6% of deaths), atrial fibrillation (23.1% of deaths) and chronic renal failure (20.2% of deaths).

-Most critical respiratory comorbidities according to the US Centers for Disease Control and Prevention (CDC), are: moderate or severe asthma, pre-existing COPD, pulmonary fibrosis, cystic fibrosis.
+Most critical respiratory comorbidities according to the US Centers for Disease Control and Prevention (CDC), are: moderate or severe asthma, pre-existing COPD, pulmonary fibrosis, and cystic fibrosis.
 Evidence stemming from meta-analysis of several smaller research papers also suggests that smoking can be associated with worse outcomes.
 When someone with existing respiratory problems is infected with COVID‑19, they might be at greater risk for severe symptoms.
 COVID‑19 also poses a greater risk to people who misuse opioids and amphetamines, insofar as their drug use may have caused lung damage.

 In August 2020, the CDC issued a caution that tuberculosis (TB) infections could increase the risk of severe illness or death.
 The WHO recommended that people with respiratory symptoms be screened for both diseases, as testing positive for COVID‑19 could not rule out co-infections.
 Some projections have estimated that reduced TB detection due to the pandemic could result in 6.3 million additional TB cases and 1.4 million TB-related deaths by 2025.